Carbonfrost/f-spec/man/man1/fspec.1.md

   A common idiom is to re-run previous failures in order to focus on tests which are broken and repeat this process until the tests are fixed.
 For example, the following command could be used to successively run the test suite until everything passes consistently:

   fspec --previous-failures && fspec

+* `-C|--project-dir`=<directory>:
+  Change directory into the specified directory when starting up.
+This has the effect of specifying how paths are resolved for the [LOADER PATH][], include path, and configuration directories.

 * `--random-seed`=<seed> :
   Use the specified <seed> to randomize the ordering in which specs are executed